 Backend realizes REST API for data exchange with the client mobile apps, it is integrated with several external services for carrying a number of operations out — payments for orders, sending emails, SMS and PUSH notifications.
 The operation in the Kubernetes environment increases the reliability and resilience of the product backend and the system as a whole.

 Android applications follow the principles of Clean Architecture.
-The project is divided into 4 independent modules: Poster, Runner, Domain, Data.
-Domain and Data are the modules common for both apps — the Runners’ and the Posters’.
+The project is divided into 4 independent modules: poster, executant, domain, data.
+Domain and Data are the modules common for both apps — the executants’ and the posters’.
 Such an approach allowed us to avoid business logic duplication in both solutions, and to save time in the process of development.

 The possibility to analyze user behavior is extremely important for the systems of such kind.
 We integrated analytic services AppsFlyer and Segment for the purpose.